aaronjpotter93/aaronjpotter93/README.md

 [![Profile Image](link-to-your-profile-image)](link-to-your-profile)

-I'm a [Your Role] passionate about [Your Interests].
+I'm a student of Computer Science currently enrolled at the College of Western Idaho, passionate about learning.
 Welcome to my GitHub profile! 🚀

 ## 🔥 Current Projects